Software Plan: Growth & Enterprise

 The order (or SKU line) is assigned to a location.

-If a location does not meet routing conditions (marketplace, inventory, or capacity), it is skipped.
+If a location does not meet routing conditions (marketplace, payment mode, inventory, or capacity), it is skipped.

 If no eligible location is found, the order is assigned to the Default Location.